unclejamal/unclejamal.github.io/_posts/2017-09-30-impact-mapping-with-gojko-adzic.markdown

 Order of Goals:

-- "you can get everything at the end but what's the very next thing?"
+- "you can get everything at the end but what's the very next thing now?"
 - you can't compare Goals - it's not about what's most important - it's about the sequence